You are here

 Water Pipe Insurance Policies not Affiliated with the City of West Linn

-American Water Resources of Oregon (AWR), a private insurance company, informed the City of West Linn that they will be doing a sales mailing offering water service line insurance in West Linn.
-The City of West Linn wants to remind our customers such offers are not associated with the City water system, nor does the City have any connection with AWR, or any other such insurance carrier.
+The City of West Linn wants to remind our customers offers for water service line insurance are not associated with the City water system, nor does the City have any connection with any such insurance carrier.

 On occasion, private companies send letters to residents offering a repair plan for the water service line extending from the resident’s house to the water distribution pipeline, which usually runs in the street in front of the house.

 These letters state that the line extending from the house to the water meter is the homeowner’s responsibility.
 This means that if the home service line experiences a crack or break, the resident is responsible for all associated costs.
 While this is in fact true, some sales literature from such insurance company has confused some residents, making them feel that they are required to have an insurance policy that is separate from their homeowner’s policy to cover any water utility line damage.